shakamaran/nproan/readme.txt

 TODO:
 Prio:
+- start analysing some files in notebooks and add functions to common.py check the fitting while youre at it (implement minuit)
 - bad slopes should be ignored in the fitting in the offnoi step
 - create a class, that simply takes a parameter file and calculates everything with a slurm job.
-- start analysing some files in notebooks and add functions to common.py check the fitting while youre at it (implement minuit)
 - add infos to plots

 -upload whole package to github
 -check if nproanPackage needs to be uploaded
--install on conda in group folder
 -test it with collagues
 -exceptions und logging
 -wiki updaten

 keine Prio:
 -Zeitschätzung?

 COL vs ROW Convention:

-In ROOT its (col, row), so externally i want to preserve this.
+In ROOT its (col, row), but:
-Althought data is represented as (frame,row,nreps,col)
+data is represented as (frame,row,nreps,col), so i will use (row, col) here Size if data is (frames,column_size,nreps, row_size)

 My current philosophy for doing stuff: